 - Simply bring a pair of AA batteries per stage - keep a set in your camelback as backup (when you forget to replace them in camp).

-Very fundamental differences in the way the Series 1&2 vs. 3 operate.
+Fundamental differences in the way the Series 1&2 vs. 3 operate.

-- Series 1&2 will measure all the cycling performance stats that a mountain biker needs
+- Series 1&2 will measure all the cycling performance stats that a mountain biker needs (HR data / distances / timing / ascent)

 Map 64s: is very capable / useable but its size is too cumbersome for cycling.
+Their multiple button controls are a pain on the brain - please don't bring one then ask us for help - we will ignore you!!

 MAP 60/62 CSX | eTrex Legend (all versions) are discontinued – they are barely useable, not recommended, therefore not supported.
 Please don't bring one then ask us for help - we will ignore you!!